aleimba/bac-genomics-scripts/tbl2tab/README.md

 There are three special cases:

-First, '/pseudo' will be included as a tag if *any* value (the script uses 'T' for true) is present in the **tab** format.
-If a primary tag is indicated as pseudo both the primary tag and the accessory 'gene' primary tag (for CDS/RNA features with option '**-g**') will include a '/pseudo' qualifier in the resulting **tbl** file. *Pseudo-genes* are indicated by 'pseudo' in the 'primary_tag' column, thus the 'pseudo' column is ignored in these cases.
+**First**, '/pseudo' will be included as a tag if *any* value (the script uses 'T' for true) is present in the **tab** format.
+If a primary tag is indicated as pseudo both the primary tag and the accessory 'gene' primary tag (for CDS/RNA features with option **-g**) will include a '/pseudo' qualifier in the resulting **tbl** file. *Pseudo-genes* are indicated by 'pseudo' in the 'primary_tag' column, thus the 'pseudo' column is ignored in these cases.

-Second, tag '/gene_desc' is reserved for the 'product' values of pseudo-genes, thus a 'gene_desc' column in a tab file will be ignored in the conversion to tbl.
+**Second**, tag '/gene_desc' is reserved for the 'product' values of pseudo-genes, thus a 'gene_desc' column in a tab file will be ignored in the conversion to tbl.

-Third, column 'protein_id' in a tab file will also be ignored in the conversion. '/protein_id' values are created from option '**-p**' and the locus_tag for each CDS primary feature.
+**Third**, column 'protein_id' in a tab file will also be ignored in the conversion. '/protein_id' values are created from option **-p** and the locus_tag for each CDS primary feature.

-Furthermore, with option '**-s**' G2L-style spreadsheet formulas ([Goettingen Genomics Laboratory](http://appmibio.uni-goettingen.de/)) can be included with additional columns, 'spreadsheet_locus_tag', 'position', 'distance', 'gene_number', and 'contig_order'.
+Furthermore, with option **-s** G2L-style spreadsheet formulas ([Goettingen Genomics Laboratory](http://appmibio.uni-goettingen.de/)) can be included with additional columns, 'spreadsheet_locus_tag', 'position', 'distance', 'gene_number', and 'contig_order'.
 These columns will not be included in a conversion to the tbl format.
 Thus, if you want to include e.g. the locus_tags from the formula in column 'spreadsheet_locus_tag' in the resulting tbl file copy the *values* to the column 'locus_tag'!

 To illustrate the process two example files are included in the repository, 'example.tbl' and 'example2.tab', which are interconvertible (see "[USAGE](#usage)" below).